Alamin-Balogun/Alamin-Balogun/README.md

 - 👋 Hi, I’m @Alamin-Balogun
 - 👀 I’m interested in coding
-- 🌱 I’m currently web design
+- 🌱 I’m currently studying computer science
 - 💞️ I’m looking to collaborate on any web development project
 - 📫 How to reach me email
 - 😄 Pronouns: he/him